 To create a sandbox environment in your Business Central

-- Sign in to your production instance of the Business Central service.
+Sign in to your production instance of Business Central.

-Another tab in your browser will open for finishing the setup of your sandbox environment.
+Another tab with Business Central opens where you can finish the setup of your sandbox environment.

 If you have pop-up blocker enabled in your browser, change it to allow URLs from the *.businesscentral.dynamics.com address.

-- Choose Learn more to read about scenarios that you can try in a sandbox environment.
-Or, choose Close to continue to the Role Center of your Business Central sandbox instance.
+You can choose the Learn more button to read about developer scenarios that you can try in a sandbox environment or choose the Close button to continue to the Role Center of your Business Central sandbox instance.

-In the sandbox environment, a new tenant has been created.
-This tenant is loaded with default demonstration data for the CRONUS company.
-No data is copied or otherwise transferred from the production environment during the sandbox creation.
+A sandbox environment created in this way only contains the default demonstration data for the CRONUS company.
+No data is copied or otherwise transferred from the production environment.

 Resetting the sandbox environment will remove it completely, and then create it again with the default demonstration data.

-- It is possible for an administrator or another user to limit or even block access for some users to the sandbox environment.
+An administrator can limit or even block access for some users to the sandbox environment.
 This can be done by using the standard security features of the product, such as the User card, user groups, and permission sets.
 For more information, see Assign Permissions to Users and Groups.

-In a sandbox environment, you will find the Designer enabled, which you can activate by selecting the design icon on a page, or by choosing the Design menu item in the Settings menu.
+In a sandbox environment, you will find the Designer enabled.
+You can activate Designer by selecting the design icon on a page, or by choosing the Design menu item in the Settings menu.

-It is possible to enable and try the advanced (full) functionality of Business Central in a sandbox tenant by setting the Experience field on the Company Information page.
+It is possible to enable and try the full functionality of the standard version of Business Central in a sandbox tenant by setting the Experience field on the Company Information page.

-After you’ve enabled the advanced functionality in a sandbox tenant, you get access to all the standard Profiles and Role Centers.
+After you have enabled the Premium user experience, you get access to all the standard profiles (roles) and Role Centers in the standard version.
 You can also create an evaluation company that is fully set up, including demonstration data and access to the advanced areas of the product.
 Alternatively, contact a reselling partner for a demonstration of the capabilities.
 For more information, see How do I find a reselling partner?.